cameronfr/IrreversibleTokenStreaming/README.md

 - To get TST (the ERC20 token used for testing), go to [this contract](https://ropsten.etherscan.io/address/0x722dd3f80bac40c951b51bdd28dd19d435762180#writeContract) and call the `showMeTheMoney` function, which can be done through etherscan with MetaMask.

 The Ropsten testnet version of the Sablier contract is [here](https://ropsten.etherscan.io/address/0xc04Ad234E01327b24a831e3718DBFcbE245904CC).

+# Building

+`yarn global add parcel-bundler` and then `parcel watch index.html`, be sure to start a server at `dist` e.g. `python -m http.server --bind 0.0.0.0 1234` and to move the static `tokenIcons` folder to the `dist` folder.